daleblarie/PPG_Waveform_Analysis/README.md

 Some common clinically useful metrics extracted from a PPG waveform.
 One version is implemented in base python/numpy/scipy and is able to display plots.
 The other is setup to run with numba for JIT compliation to increase execution speed.
+These were speed tested ten times total on a data set of 90, one hour long PPG waveforms sampled at 62.5hz taken from the Mimic 3 waveform database.

 ## RAW TIME VALUES (seconds)